-When BCL Office Moving moved Genesis Breast Cancer Prevention and the Nightingale Centre from Withington Hospital to Wythenshawe Hospital in 2007, BCL Managing Director Rod Seeland and stepson Mike Bellis were both hands-on with the move.
-They had no way of knowing how important Genesis [Now Prevent Breast Cancer] would become to their family.
+When BCL Office Moving moved the charity from Withington Hospital to Wythenshawe Hospital in 2007, BCL Managing Director Rod Seeland and stepson Mike Bellis were both hands-on with the move.
+They had no way of knowing how important Genesis as we were then would become to their family.

 In 2010, Rod’s sister-in-law Tracy Thornley was diagnosed with breast cancer.
 It was in remission until December 2012, when the devastating news arrived that it had spread to her spine, pelvis and femur.